 Schedule is subject to change; please confirm with Hahnenkamm website before attending.
 See full programme >

-One of the most popular ski resorts in the Alps, the linked KitzSki area offers access to 170km of slopes, two snow parks and some excellent off-piste terrain.
+One of the most popular ski resorts in the Alps, the linked KitzSki area offers access to more than 200km of slopes, snow parks and some excellent off-piste terrain.
 When you’re craving a break, there are loads of mountain restaurants and cosy cafés to choose from.
 And once the slopes start to close, après-ski kicks into top gear!
-For the Hahnenkamm Races, the resort will run free shuttle trains to Kitzbühel from Kirchberg and Oberndorf every 15 minutes.

 Unfortunately, this is a valid question, as the Hahnenkamm races have been cancelled in the past due to weather or lack of snow cover.
 Other times, the race was shortened or the track altered.
-This year the snow cover shouldn’t be an issue – check out the webcams to keep an eye on snow conditions and see for yourself if the race will go ahead as planned.
+Check out the webcams to keep an eye on snow conditions and see for yourself if the race will go ahead as planned.
 If you really want to get in the mood, rewatch the legendary film Streif: One Hell of a Ride!
 See snow forecast >

 Born and raised in the ski paradise of Vancouver, Canada, I learned to ski before I can remember, balancing precariously on my parents’ skis as they sailed down the hill.
 I started snowboarding in my teens and am now delighted to be exploring everything Europe’s ski scene has to offer!